hamsyn/LQG-group/minimalqual.md

 &nbsp;

 The minimal qualification program prepares the graduate students toward being qualified for the PhD research and future career in Loop Quantum Gravity.
 The program includes two aspects: The fundamentals and The research qualification.
-The students are expected to spend about 2 years in this program, but no more than 3 years.
+The students are expected to finish the qualifications in about 2 years but no more than 3 years.

 &nbsp;